10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 5. Let readers know where they are going

 Navigation should let readers know where they are going.
-The way to achieve this is to create classifications that are as self-descriptive as possible.
+The way to achieve this is to create classifications that are as self-explanatory as possible.

 Number of ways to achieve greater clarity: